Virginia rollover truck accident attorneys

 Mechanical malfunction: Truck drivers and trucking companies are responsible for keeping their trucks well-maintained.
 Because trucks are constantly moving from place to place, racking up countless miles, they may often be in some sort of disrepair.
 An improperly maintained truck is more likely to break down or have equipment failure, whether it has a broken axel, a popped tire, or a malfunctioning brake pad.
 These equipment failures can cause a catastrophic accident.

 All truck accidents have a high risk of becoming catastrophic -- because trucks are so much bigger, heavier, and more powerful than the average passenger vehicle.
 Rollover accidents are one of the most dangerous kinds of truck accidents because they can impact multiple lanes of traffic and cover an entire section of the highway.
 This has the potential to cause a multi-car pileup, with dozens of injured victims needing medical attention.
 These kinds of accidents are fast and sudden, leaving little time for the nearby drivers to react or protect themselves.

-We at GibsonSingleton Virginia Injury Attorneys know the kind of devastation these rollover accidents cause.
+Our Virginia rollover accident attorneys know the kind of devastation these truck accidents cause.
 The injuries are often severe, taking a great deal of time and medical treatment to heal.
 Some of the common injuries that result include:

 - Traumatic brain injuries